Skip to main content

 3. Stock Rover — The Deep Dive for Patient Investors

-If you’re the type of investor who likes to really understand a company's financial health before buying a piece of it, Stock Rover is like having a research assistant dedicated to that job.
-It’s built for long-term, fundamental analysis.
+If you want to really understand a company's financial health before buying, Stock Rover is built for that.
+It's long-term, fundamental analysis at its finest.

-While a tool like Finviz gives you a solid overview with about 20 key filters, Stock Rover lets you go much deeper.
-We’re talking access to over 700 different financial metrics.
-It helps you compare companies' historical financials side-by-side, screen for ETFs and mutual funds, and even offers tools to help balance your portfolio.
+Finviz gives you about 20 filters.
+Stock Rover gives you over 700 financial metrics.
+You can compare historicals side-by-side, screen for ETFs and mutual funds, and balance your portfolio.

 4. TC2000 — Best for Customizable Screening